 Domestically, Woolston was described as "fertile" yielding good crops of potatoes, turnips, oats, wheat and clover, with its marshy corners devoted to the cultivation of osiers for the manufacture of potato-hampers.
 Its inhabitants were employed entirely in agricultural labour and basket making.

-The first Baptismal Register, commenced in l771 by Dom.
+Dom John Thomas Turner, O.S.B., 1771-1779, who commenced the registers Nov.
+10, 1771.
+In June, 1774, Bishop William Walton confirmed 53 persons in the chapel at the hall.
+The first Baptismal Register, commenced in 1771 by Dom.
 Thomas Turner, extends to 1834.
 Among its entries the name Caldwell occurs 80 times; the name Gatley appears early and persists to the present; the name of Briggs with twelve entries is not without interest.
 The most prolific of all were the Hankinsons, and in fact the first Register begins and ends with this family.
 They arrived from the Fylde about 1723, and. one of their number, R.R.
 Michael Adrian Hankinson, O.S.B.
 (1817-1870), became Prior of Douai, and in 1863 Bishop of Port Louis Mauritius.
 Gillow described him as a happy mixture of firmness and affability, and gave vivid accounts of the epidemics and hurricane that tormented his episcopal career.

+Dom Richard Marsh, O.S.B., D.D., came in 1826, no priest having been appointed meanwhile, though the chapel was occasionally supplied from elsewhere.
 When Fr.
-Richard Marsh, O.S.B.
-(1762-1843) arrived at Woolston in 1826 he carried a formidable reputation.
+Marsh (1762-1843) arrived at Woolston in 1826 he carried a formidable reputation.
 As a young monk he had swum the Moselle to escape the Reign of Terror; he had later argued for compensation for exiled religious communities with hostile republicans; he had pleaded his own case in Rome when in conflict with his Benedictine brethren; he had been Prior both of Ampleforth and Douai; and his name had been on the Terna that elected Bishop Baines in 1823.

 Rixton was not without a Catholic tradition.
 For two hundred years the Massey family at Rixton Hall had afforded shelter for mass to be offered secretly, as well as giving it's children to religion.
 Fr.
 Thomas Massey, S.J. came to the English mission in 1647 and his sister, two aunts and two nieces, went abroad to become nuns.
 The famous Returns of 1767 numbered Papists in Rixton as 41, and a letter from the Vicar Apostolic in 1825 complained about the neglect of the Rixton mission.
 Technically it was the responsibility of the Jesuits at Culcheth, but they had handed over to a French émigré, Fr.
 Lewis Richbeque, who was then occupied in removing the location to Croft.

 The reason for the out of the way siting of the Rixton chapel is explained by Dr. Marsh's insistence that it should be, as far as it was possible, half-way between its neighbours at Warrington and Barton-on-Irwell.
 St. Michael's Rixton was opened on Easter Monday 1832 with the Vicar Apostolic presiding, a choir from Liverpool assisted and an air of rejoicing prevailed.
-But the Woolston Catholics were furious at the distance and threatened to separate themselves, which they did three years later.

 St. Michael's consisted of a house and chapel beneath the same roof.
 No architect is known, but it is so similar to that at Aberford where Dr. Marsh had supplied as a young priest, that some believe he designed it himself, a task not beyond his capabilities.
 The chapel was a rectangular room, with three many-paned windows facing southwards with three empty awnings opposite.
 There was a gilded wooden altar and a rear gallery on the parapet of which was inscribed the words of the Psalmist "In Thee My God Have I Hoped".
 Some of the old pictures from Woolston Hall hung in this gallery; otherwise all was quite unpretentious and economical.